Faizan-Nexus/EVM-GUI/README.md

 Prevents duplicate voting.
 Real-time results display.
 GUI built with Java Swing.

 How to Run in BlueJ:

-Install BlueJ from bluej.org.
+1.Install BlueJ from bluej.org.
-Open the project folder in BlueJ.
+2.Open the project folder in BlueJ.
-Right-click ElectionCommisionOFPakistan → Select Compile.
+3.Open the EVM.java file and Make a separate class of Main Method containing void main(String argsp[]) 4.Right-click ElectionCommisionOFPakistan → Select Compile.
-Run the program by selecting void main(String[] args).
+5.Run the program by selecting void main(String[] args).
-This project is ideal for beginners learning Java GUI and object-oriented programming.
+6.This project is ideal for beginners learning Java GUI and object-oriented programming.